 Many people plan, but are already thinking all kind of reasons why their plans will not succeed.
-If your mind is used to negative thinking, no amount of planning will take you to success.
 For any type of plan to succeed you need to believe it’s possible.
-You have to have no doubt in your mind that the plan will succeed.
 When you believe in possibilities, not only can you achieve more, you can also inspire others to do the apparently impossible.Read More

 The first week of the new year is over already.
 Today I want to share with you 9 very powerful tips to help you have greater success in this new year.
 To help your memory, the tips form the acronym PERSEVERE.
 Read about what each letter stands for.Read More

 We started the month of July sharing 3 obstacles to change: Negativity, Exclusion, and Confusion.
 Then followed up with how to turn Negativity into Positivity, and Exclusion into Inclusion.
 Today we are sharing why clarity is important for change and how to have clarity instead of confusion.

 A lack of clarity makes us feel uncertain, so rather than risk making a mistake, the natural human response is to say 'NO'!
 Learn how to use clarity for change.Read More

 If you are trying to implement any kind of change, for yourself or for your organization, and are having a hard time doing so, this post is especially for you.

 As I go into different organizations a common complaint I hear is how much people resist change.
 Do you also think change would be a lot easier if there were no resistance to it?